SubhraX/StockVision/README.md

 # StockVision

-StockVision is a full-stack stock price prediction application that uses a FastAPI backend with an LSTM-based machine learning model and a React frontend for data visualization.
+StockVision is a full-stack stock price prediction application that uses a FastAPI backend with an BiLSTM-based machine learning model and a React frontend for data visualization.

 ---